astorDev/nice-shell/git/save/article/index.md

 Git is awesome, but Git could be cumbersome, as well.
 It seems like Git developers are well aware of that problem, that's why they introduced a feature, called Git Aliases.
 In this article, I'm going to introduce you to Git Aliases and guide you on how to create the one I use virtually every day!

-> If you just want a quick script for adding the command jump straight to the [TLDR](#tldr) in the end of this article.
+> If you just want a quick script for adding the command, jump straight to the [TLDR](#tldr) at the end of this article.

 ## What is Git Alias?